How to Light a Fire in a Wood-stove Without Getting Burned

 Although you can burn green wood if you have to, it’s 100% better to plan ahead so that you have seasoned, dry wood to get you through the winter.
 Learn about the importance of dry wood and how to keep your firewood dry from previous articles in this series.

 Follow the Boy Scout Motto for Fire Building:

 Four logs make a good fire.

-Use a quick-start dry kindling, like cedar or pine
+Use quick-start dry kindling, like cedar or pine in your wood-stove

 You will want kindling in 3 different sizes from 2 inches wide to 1 inch wide.
-You’ll want about a dozen pieces of the 1 inch wide kindling and a few 2 inch wide kindling and then some larger pieces laid on top of the logs.
+Start with about a dozen pieces of the 1-inch wide kindling and a few 2-inch wide kindling pieces and then some larger pieces laid on top of the logs.
 The larger pieces will burn for a while to catch the bigger logs.

-Lay the kindling on top of the logs — bigger pieces on the bottom, then the 2 inch pieces laid at right angles to those and the smallest kindling at right angles to those.
+Lay the kindling on top of the logs.
+Place bigger pieces on the bottom, then the 2-inch pieces laid at right angles to those, and then the smallest kindling at right angles to those.

-Crumble a wad or four of paper to get the cedar going
+Crumble a wad of three or four pieces of paper to get the cedar going

 You can add a fire starter on top of the newspaper if you want.
-See below for directions to make DIY fire starters.
+I’ve included directions to make DIY fire starters below.